scionproto/scion/doc/BeaconExtensions.md

   and add it to the list
 - The resulting list of extension entries contains all the information necessary to calculate metrics for the end-to-end path

+There are three types of different paths: Normal paths, Shortcut paths, and Peering Paths.
+In order to be able to deal with all of them, different methods of embedding and combining data need to be employed.

 ### Normal Path